 A Trusted Legal Adviser For New York Adoptions For More Than A Decade

 Families are formed in many different ways.
-At The Law Office of Rebecca J. Talmud, we are passionate about helping families come together through all forms of adoption.
+At Talmud Law, we are passionate about helping families come together through all forms of adoption.
 We also represent birth mothers who wish to place their child in an adoptive home, helping them understand their rights regarding financial assistance, choice of adoptive parents and options once the adoption is completed.

 My practice is focused on family law matters.
 I work with clients in Erie County, Niagara County, the Greater Buffalo metro area and throughout the region.
 My comprehensive knowledge of laws governing adoption in New York, as well as my insights on interstate and international adoptions, allows me to develop practical and effective strategies for my clients.